waughsh/waughsh.github.io/_posts/2016-01-07-numpy-tricks.md

 # (5,10)
 ```

+`np.tile()` can also be used to expand arrays and allow element-wise multiplication/division/addision, however such functionality can be easily (or better) replaced by `np.expand_dims()` because `expand_dims()` will automatically figure out which dimension to expand on, and does not require a final transpose (which is often the case for `np.tile`).

 # Trick 3: Using Array for Pair-wise Slicing

 Numpy array's slicing often offers many pleasant surprises.
 This suprise comes from the context of SVM's max() hinge-loss vectorization.
 SVM's multi-class loss function requires wrong class scores to subtract correct class scores.
 When you dot product weight matrix and training matrix, you get a matrix shape of (num_train, num_classes).
 However, how do you get the score of correct classes out without looping (given y_labels of shape (num_train,))?
 At this situation, pair-wise selection could be helpful: